OV Council postpones Westward Look annexation action

 “There are really two elements to the proposed action.
 One is annexation and the second component is rezoning and all the land-use aspects,” Vella said.
 “Both of those applications have their own unique requirements and postponement was necessary in order to finish some technical items related to the annexation.”

+“Both of those applications have their own unique requirements and postponement was necessary in order to finish some technical items related to the annexation.”

-Town staff is working to complete the paperwork by the end of the month and reschedule the public hearing and council consideration in April, said Town Manager Mary Jacobs.
+Town staff is working toward preparing all the proper paperwork by the end of the month and rescheduling both the public hearing and council consideration sometime in April, according to Town Manager Mary Jacobs.

 “We had a good meeting and a fair amount of information exchange regarding the Westward Look Resort,” Hagan said.
 “In my mind, the effort has resulted in Oro Valley town staff and officials becoming more familiar with the neighborhood and how such a development would impact us as neighbors.”

-Hagan said his neighbors have six issues with the potential new development: building heights and setbacks, road entries and exits, open space development, plan enforcement, and parking.
+Hagan said his neighbors have six issues with the potential new development: building heights, building setbacks, road entries and exits, open space development, plan enforcement, and parking in the area.
 While Hagan said the group is happy with the town’s outreach, he hopes Oro Valley’s staff will consider different ways to address these issues before taking action.

 “To be perfectly honest with you, we would prefer not to have any development at all,” Hagan said.
 “But at the same time, I think we’re realistic enough to know that there is going to be some type of development.”